Confirmation

 Who Can Receive?

-Any baptised Catholic wishing to advance on the path of developing their faith.
-For young people, this is usually part of the 5th/6th class primary school programme.
+Any baptised Catholic can receive Confirmation.
+For young people in Ireland, this is usually part of the 5th/6th class primary school programme.

 For adults who were not confirmed as children, it means taking part in the Rite of the Christian Initiation of Adults (R.C.I.A.)